PhieF/MiscConfig/Android/porting.md

 it should unpack the boot.img, you should see the result in build/unzip_boot.
 In there you will have the kernel, the dtb, the commandline, the ramdisk (both compressed and extracted) in the extracted ramdisk you should see the fstab, sometimes init.rc files, I would recommand you to read a bit about these files before goint further

+In my specific case, I don't have init files inside the boot.img, instead they are in vendors, /vendor/etc/init

 To repack, simply run a
 ```
 ./gradlew pack